Tiger-raj/ai-memory/README.md

 - Pinecone for vector database services
 - MongoDB for database hosting
 - Vercel for frontend deployment
-- Railway for backend deployment
+- Render for backend deployment

 ---